-If you have been running a developer or public beta of iOS 13 or iPadOS 13, you should automatically be updated to the public release when it's available.
+If you're running a developer beta of iOS 14 or iPadOS 14, you should automatically be updated to the public release when it's available.
 If your iPhone or iPad is still set to continue updating beta versions, but you want to stick with the official version, you can remove your beta profile and go back to being a normal Joe.
-Here's how.

 Before you start